Regulatory

 Corporate Sustainability Due Diligence Directive (CSDDD)

-The Corporate Sustainability Due Diligence Directive (CSDDD) entered into force in mid-2024 to make companies accountable for human rights and environmental impacts throughout their supply chains.
+The Corporate Sustainability Due Diligence Directive (CSDDD) makes large companies accountable for human rights and environmental impacts throughout their supply chains.
 CSDDD shifts the responsibility from just “doing no harm” in your operations to making sure your entire value chain also meets minimum sustainability and ethical standards.
 This includes your contractors, subcontractors, and third-party suppliers.

 Who does the CSDDD apply to?

-Currently, the CSDDD only applies to approximately 7,000 large companies that meet the following criteria:
+The CSDDD only applies to companies that meet the following thresholds:

-Like the CSRD, the reporting under the CSDDD will be simplified under the ‘Simplification Omnibus Package’ and the VSME will protect small and mid-sized companies (< 1000 employees) against the so-called trickling down of requirements.
+Like the CSRD, the reporting under the CSDDD was simplified under the ‘EU Omnibus Package’ and the VSME protects small and mid-sized companies against the so-called trickling down of requirements.
 However, the CSDDD will still require companies to identify and address potential adverse human rights and environmental impacts of activities throughout their value chain, and put a transition plan in place for climate mitigation.
 The first reporting will likely be in 2029.

 What is the impact of the CSDDD on LSPs and carriers?